-The history of the evaluation activities is described in the Evaluation Technical Report as follows.
+The history of the evaluation conducted is described in the Evaluation Technical Report as follows.

-The evaluation started on November 2015 has concluded upon completion of the Evaluation Technical Report dated March 2016.
+The evaluation started in October 2021 and concluded upon completion of the Evaluation Technical Report dated January 2021.

-The Evaluation Facility has received a full set of evaluation deliverables necessary for the evaluation provided by the developer, and examined the evidence in relation to a series of evaluation activities.
+The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.

-Any concern found in the evaluation activities for each work unit has been included in the Observation Reports, which have been issued and reported to the developer.
+Concerns found in evaluation activities for each work unit were all issued as the Observation Report, and it was reported to the developer.